da8y01/gh-blog1/_posts/2014-05-07-m101j-mongodb-java-developers.md

 ## Week 4: Performance
-Following are presented the contents and answers to the HomeWorks belonging to Week 4 (Performance) for "M101J: MongoDB for Java Developers" course offered by https://university.mongodb.com/ started at 2014-03-17.
+Following are presented the contents and answers to the HomeWorks belonging to **Week 4 (Performance)** for "*M101J: MongoDB for Java Developers*" course offered by https://university.mongodb.com/ started at 2014-03-17.

 ### HOMEWORK 4.1